 Archaeological Museum of Formia: statues found at Formia or in the many villas which surrounded it: (left) young satyr holding a pomegranate; (centre) Mars; (right) Leda and the Swan

 Eventually the scars left by the Second Punic War healed and Capua became one of the largest cities of the Roman Empire.
-Many wealthy Romans, including Cicero and Emperors Augustus and Hadrian chose Campania Felix as their winter residence and built there villas by its coastline (see the villa of Emperor Tiberius at Sperlonga near Gaeta and that of Empress Poppaea near Pompeii).
+Many wealthy Romans, including Cicero and Emperors Augustus and Hadrian chose Campania Felix as their winter residence and built there villas by its coastline (see the villa of Emperor Tiberius near Gaeta and that of Empress Poppaea near Pompeii).

 The wealthy of Campania Felix in Roman times is testified to by the many ancient columns and capitals which were employed in the construction of the medieval cathedrals of Gaeta, S. Maria Capua Vetere and New Capua.